aaronriekenberg/rust_hyper/README.md

 Request handlers can request that they are invoked in a worker thread by returning true for use_worker_threadpool().

 Using worker threads is done for request handers that do file I/O (handlers/static_file) or execute and await the results of commands (handlers/command).
 This keeps handler threads free to do network I/O and handle new incoming connections.

+### Logging Thread

+[fern](https://crates.io/crates/fern) is used to perform logging and sends all logs using an mpsc sender.

+1 thread listens to an mpsc receiver to write log messages to stdout.